Coto School Finder | Study in Japan

 • A well-explained gap in studies, if applicable

-At Coto School Finder, we regularly support applicants in from their 20s to 30s, 40s, and above.
+At Coto School Finder, we regularly support applicants from their 20s to 30s, 40s, and above.
 As long as you have strong motivation and the required documents, you can absolutely apply for a student visa; age is not a barrier.
+We can help you navigate this process.
+If you are interested, contact us to get application support.

 Age Requirements by Type of Institution in Japan